-Due to its quick growth and versatility, Blackbutt makes a good plantation timber.
-It is a commonly available commercial hardwood species in New South Wales and southern Queensland, often used for building framework and exterior applications.
+Due to its rapid growth and versatility, this type of wood makes for a excellent plantation timber.
+It is plentiful and readily available commercial hardwood that is found in New South Wales and southern Queensland.
+The wood is commonly used for building (framework/structure) and exterior applications.

-Blackbutt is a versatile timber and is used for structural, exterior and interior applications.
-It’s a very popular for timber framing but is also used for cladding, internal and external flooring, decking, joinery, landscaping and furniture.
+Blackbutt is a functional and versatile timber and is often only used for structural (outside and interior) applications.
+But it’s also a very popular and handy wood to use for cladding, internal and external flooring, decking, joinery, landscaping and furniture.

-Just a little warning, this wood is prone to surface checking on the surface so care should be taken when drying out the timber.
+Just a little warning, this wood is prone to surface checking and care needs to be taken when drying out this type of hardwood.

-Blackbutt can be stained, painted or polished but there can be issues with painting because of its tendency to surface check.
-Blackbutt machines well but is only fair for steam bending.
+This wood can be stained, painted or polished but there can be issues with painting because of its tendency to surface check.
+Blackbutt machines well however is only fair for steam bending.